pharo-project/pheps/phep-proposal.md

 'Hello ', name, ', what can I do for you?'.
 'Hello {1}, what can I do for you?' format: { name }.
 'Hello {name}, what can I do for you?' format: { #name -> name } asDictionary.
-'Hello {name}, what can I do for you?'.
+'Hello [name], what can I do for you?'.
 ```
 This will show clearly the limitations of the first two mechanisms:
 1. string concatenation adds closing string, concatenation, opening string each time we want to insert a variable, making the string difficult to read and the expression difficult to understand.
 This explodes when we need to do it with several variables (or even expressions).